-In recent years, many mathematicians have made vigorous attempts at tackling the theory of many-body quantum mechanical systems in order to understand the evolution problem of condensates in the absolute zero temperature regime.
-One of the difficulties of modeling BEC is, in fact, the size of the condensate.
-Since a system of $N$ interacting bosons is modeled by a symmetric wave-function with $3N+1$ variables, then the study of the solution to the evolution of the wave-function becomes impractical when $N$ is large, say $N \sim 10^3$.\footnote{Many-body quantum systems are well studied in physics.
-In particular, the general method for studying a large particle system is via a quantum statistical description using density matrices.} Thus, it is favorable to try to find a more effective description for the dynamics of the large interacting boson system in a lower dimension space.
-Informally, we would like to project the original linear PDE of $3N+1$ variables to a nonlinear PDE with much lesser variables, say 3+1.
-The desire to find an effective description for the $N$-body boson dynamics leads to the studies of mean-field approximation to the evolution of large particle systems.
+In recent years, many mathematics communities have made vigorous attempts at tackling the theory of many-body quantum mechanical systems to understand the evolution of condensates in the absolute zero temperature regime.
+One of the difficulties in modeling BEC is due to the size of the system.
+Since a system of $N$ interacting bosons is modeled by a symmetric wave function of $3N+1$ variables, the studies of the evolution of the wave function becomes impractical when $N$ is large, say $N \sim 10^3$.\footnote{Many-body quantum systems are well studied in physics.
+In particular, the general method for studying a large particle system is via a quantum statistical description using density matrices.} Thus, it is favorable to find an effective description for the dynamics of the large interacting boson system in a lower dimensional space.
+Informally, we would like to perform dimension reduction to reduce the original linear PDE of $3N+1$ variables to a nonlinear PDE with lesser variables, say 3+1, that captures the effective dynamics of the system.
+This desire leads to the studies of mean-field approximation to the evolution of large particle systems.